steveorsomethin/rx-asmjs/README.md

 Experimental support for rx-cpp compilation to asm.js

-Clone the repo and run quickstart to get going.
+Clone the repo (including submodules) and run quickstart to get going.